Nuclear power in Finland: Olkiluoto plant

 The Olkiluoto plant is owned by Teollisuuden Voima (TVO), and is located in Eurajoki, on the west coast, near Rauma.
 It has two boiling water reactors currently producing 890 MWe each.
-They were built by the Swedish company Asea-Atom (nowadays ABB Group), and went online in 1978 and 1980.
+They were built by the Swedish company Asea-Atom (nowadays ABB), and went online in 1978 and 1980.

 Areva has built a third reactor at the Olkiluoto site for a total cost of price of over €8.5 billion.
 It is a European Pressurized Reactor (EPR), and has a power output of 1,600 MWe.
-The reactor was originally scheduled to start production in 2009, but was delayed by 13 years.
-The start of commercial operation is now expected in March 2023.
+The reactor was originally scheduled to start production in 2009, but was delayed by 14 years.
+Regular electricity production started in April 2023.

 Decommissioned reactors

 Otaniemi research reactor, FiR 1

 FiR 1 was a small research reactor located in Otaniemi, Espoo; a TRIGA Mark II, built for the Helsinki University of Technology in 1962.
 Owned by the VTT Technical Research Centre of Finland since 1971, it had a power output of 250 kW.
 It was mainly used in boron neutron capture therapy and research.
 The reactor was permanently shut down on 30 June 2015.
 In 2021, the spent fuel was transported to the United States Geological Survey, which will use the fuel in its research reactor in Denver.
 The Council of State granted a decommissioning license in June 2021.
-The reactor will be dismantled in 2022–2023.
+The decommissioning work ended in April 2024.
+The decommissioned nuclear site (reactor building) was released to unrestricted use as a "greenfield" site.